F-Stack/f-stack/dpdk/doc/guides/prog_guide/multi_proc_support.rst

 IPC thread, sending messages while processing another message or request is supported.

-Since the memory sybsystem uses IPC internally, memory allocations and IPC must not be mixed: it is not safe to use IPC inside a memory-related callback, nor is it safe to allocate/free memory inside IPC callbacks.
+Since the memory subsystem uses IPC internally, memory allocations and IPC must not be mixed: it is not safe to use IPC inside a memory-related callback, nor is it safe to allocate/free memory inside IPC callbacks.
 Attempting to do so may lead to a deadlock.